 We started our day bright and early, the typical 7 a.m., just at sunrise.
 It was a misty and cool day as we set off into the countryside.
 We were happy for the cooler weather for the small climb right at the beginning.

-Chris and Christine, our Australian friends decided to wait for the restaurant at the Residencial O Bras to open at 0:730 for breakfast, so we walked on by ourselves.
+Our Australian friends decided to wait for the restaurant at the Residencial O Bras to open at 0:730 for breakfast, so we walked on by ourselves.
 We were going to eat along the way, and hopefully run into a bakery to buy some bread to complement our meat and cheese.
-The O Bras is the only place open for breakfast, and it may now be open at 7:00 a.m.
+The O Bras is the only place open for breakfast, and it is now open at 7:00 a.m.
 Check first if you want to eat here.

 As we were walking past the albergue, we spied a bakery truck delivering bread!
 We approached the baker and asked him if we could buy some bread.
 As Rich was fishing into his pocket for some change, the gentleman just waved his hand and gave us the bread!
 We felt so grateful and supported on our Camino!
 What a lovely country!

-And indeed the sunrise was as lovely!
-As we walked up the Rua da Quintinha, the rosy mist was already lifting as we looked back over the town of Alvaiãrzere.
+And indeed the sunrise was just as lovely!
+On the north side of town, from the main street, walk about 300 meters, until the Camino bears right onto the Rua da Quintinha.
+As we walked up this street, the rosy mist was already lifting as we looked back over the town of Alvaiãrzere.
 My heart was filled with gratitude, as it most often is at the dawn of a new day.

-After the T intersection, the Way turns to the right and onto much smaller, quieter paved roads, full of charm.
+After the T intersection, about 200 meters later, the Way turns to the right and onto much smaller, quieter paved roads, full of charm.
 This area/town is called "Vendas."

 It was still misty and cool, and the young grapevines along the Way here were that lovely spring-green color.